-The minimum reemployment tax rate for 2017 will remain at .0010 (0.1%) or $7.00 per employee; it is the same rate as 2016.
-The rate is based on annual wages of up to $7,000 per employee.
-The maximum rate of .0540 (5.4%) will also remain the same as 2016.
-A Reemployment Tax Rate Notice (Form RT-20) will be mailed to all employers in mid-December.
-The RT-20 contains the tax rate applicable to the employer.
+The minimum reemployment tax rate for 2019 remains at .0010 (0.1%) or $7.00 per employee, the same as in 2017 and 2018.
+The rate applies to annual wages of up to $7,000 per employee.
+The maximum rate of .0540 (5.4%) also remains the same as in 2017 and 2018.
+A Reemployment Tax Rate Notice (Form RT-20) will be mailed to all employers in December with their tax rate.

 The state sales tax rate on the total rent charged for renting, leasing, letting, or granting a license to use commercial real property for rental periods beginning on or after January 1, 2019, is decreased from 5.8% to 5.7%.
 The local option discretionary sales surtax imposed by the county where the real property is located continues to apply to the total rent charged.
 For more information, review

 The 2019 Florida Annual Resale Certificates for sales tax and communications services tax are now available to download or print.